ksbg/sparklanes/docs/tasks.rst

 In sparklanes, data processing tasks exist as decorated classes.
-Best practice suggests, that a task should depend as little as possible on other tasks, in order to allow for lane definitions with an arbitrary process order (up to a certain extent, because of course there will always be some dependence, since e.g. a task creating a DataFrame most likely comes before a transforming task).
+Best practice suggests, that a task should depend as little as possible on other tasks, in order to allow for lane definitions with an arbitrary processor order (up to a certain extent, because of course there will always be some dependence, since e.g. a task extracting data most likely comes before one transforming it).

 For example: